Comprehensive-Wall28/Nvidia-Fedora-Guide/README.md

 Sway users need to perform two extra steps, one is listed in "Identify your system" above and the other is below when adding the kernel arguments.
 [Notes provided by shdwpunk].

+If your drive is encrypted with LUKS, you will need to perform extra steps after installation before reboot.

 ## 1. Preparation

 * **Update your system:** Ensure your Silverblue installation is up-to-date: